Buyer Advice for Real Estate Negotiations

 4. Be careful of your ego, bidding wars, and the pack mentality

-Auctions are almost always in favour of sellers because they feed competitive buyers’ egos and their need to “win.”
+Auctions are almost always in favor of sellers because they feed competitive buyers’ egos and their need to “win.”

 So if you end up in an auction or a real estate bidding war, keep your ego low key and maintain your focus on your primary goal.